vghpe/vghpe.github.io/content/posts/Outrage content .md

 image: "images/IMG_2639-2.jpeg"
 ---

-Imagine a job that requires you to daily find or manufacture the next outrage.
-Stability, for you, means there's new anger to tap into.
+Imagine a job that requires you to find or manufacture the next outrage daily.
+Stability, for you, means there’s always new anger to tap into.

-I’ve been eying this content for almost a decade now.
-I argue to myself that it's to better understand, and that I need to see it to be able to relate.
-But there is very little to understand and I’m really just rage watching.
+I’ve been eying this kind of content for almost a decade now.
+I tell myself it’s to better understand, and i need to be curious to be empathetic.
+But there’s very little to understand here, and I’m honestly just rage-watching.

-Is compelling to people because it’s simply exactly what they want to hear.
+It’s simply compelling to people because it’s exactly what they want to hear.